-- the progress of ongoing exploration and development; - the results of consultants' analyses and recommendations; - the rate at which operating losses are incurred; - the execution of any joint venture agreements with strategic partners; and - the acquisition of additional properties and other factors, many of which are beyond the Company's control.
+- the execution of any joint venture agreements with strategic partners; and - the acquisition of additional properties and other factors, many of which are beyond the Company's control.

 The Company does not expect to receive revenues from operations in the foreseeable future, if at all.
 The Company expects to incur losses unless and until such time as the projects the Company advances, or any other properties the Company may acquire, enter into commercial production and generate sufficient revenues to fund its continuing operations.